matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 Sets the summary row.

-Note: A dataTable can have only one summary row.
+_Note: A DataTable can have only one summary row._

 #### Signature